makemek/hotelquickly-nodejs-round1/README.md

 Come up with a design and break it down piece-by-piece until problem become less abstract and get more technical to the point that I'm ready to code that component.
 However, I'm not a guy who just daydream about the design that seems to work only on paper neither a guy who rush to code and don't know what he suppose to do.
 I wrote the design three pages on two A4 paper with pencil.
+The design is later refined and shown in the later sections.
-Let's digest the requirement first
+Let's digest the requirement first.

 ###Requirement Analysis
 Compare requirement one-by-one.
 * 1. is what libraries I must use (paypal-rest-sdk and braintree)